ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/system/GetBaseTagList.md

 [comment]: # (Note: This documentation is generated dynamically in the build process.
 To modify the contents, change the javadoc on the _invoke method of the BIF class)

-# Function: `DebugBoxContexts`
+# Function: `GetBaseTagList`

-A debug BIF that dumps out the current context hierarchy
+A comma-delimited list of ancestor tag names as a string.

 ## Method Signature

 ```
-DebugBoxContexts()
+GetBaseTagList()
 ```

 ### Arguments